(This question taken from IELTS-blog.com.)

 In addition to being beneficial to young people, adolescents who engage in community service provide valuable work for society.
 For instance, while in Shanghai I remember seeing young members of a church community donate their time to picking up street garbage.
 As anyone who has been to Shanghai knows, the litter that lines most streets gives the city an unwelcoming appearance.
 Thus, the value that these young people brought to their community illustrates yet another reason why mandatory youth volunteer work should be supported.

 After looking at how adolescent volunteers benefit both themselves and their communities, it is clear that compulsory public work among youths is a positive thing.
-It is hoped high schools everywhere arrange programs to help their students contribute time to society.
+High schools everywhere would be best to arrange programs that help their students contribute time to society.